KittyGiraudel/site/_posts/2013-02-04-css-gradients.md

 Since we now know both `SI` and `SE`, we can compute their ratio.
 It is `sin36°/(sqrt(2)*cos9°) = 0.4234`.
 So the `%` value for the color stop is `42.34%`.

-In this way, we've arrived at: `linear-gradient(36deg, #272b66 42.34%, transparent 42.34%)`
+In this way, we’ve arrived at: `linear-gradient(36deg, #272b66 42.34%, transparent 42.34%)`

 Computing the `%` values for the other background layers is done in the exact same manner.

 ## Automating all this

-By now, you're probably thinking it sucks to do so many computations.
+By now, you’re probably thinking it sucks to do so many computations.
 And it must be even worse when there are more gradients with different angles…

 Even though for creating the rainbow wheel experiment I did compute everything on paper… I can only agree with that!
 This is why I made a really basic little tool that computes the `%` for any point inside the gradient box.
 You just need to click inside it and the `%` value appears in a box at the bottom center.